 The air conditioner wasn’t even thought about until the 1840s; and it wasn’t invented until 1902 when Willis Carrier (as in furnace Carrier) took a job at a printing company.
 They tasked him with coming up with an efficient way to stop their paper from curling at the edges by reducing humidity.
 He did it by producing the air conditioner.
 By 1904, they were cooling buildings at the St. Louis World’s Fair, but these were giant coolers; it wasn’t until 1932 or so, that a smaller version that would fit into a window was created.
 By the 60s most new homes in warm climate areas had air conditioning.

 Today, the U.S. Energy Information Administration says that 48% of a home’s energy usage comes from heating and cooling.
+Your preferred Las Vegas insulation installation company can help you save money with efficient cooling.
 If you’d like to read more about the history of the air conditioner, go to this Department of Energy link.